INA § 208 (8 USC § 1158)- Asylum

 (3) Removal when asylum is terminated

-An alien described in paragraph (2) is subject to any applicable grounds of inadmissibility or deportability under section [FN1] 1182(a) and 1227(a) of this title, and the alien's removal or return shall be directed by the Attorney General in accordance with sections 1229a and 1231 of this title.
+An alien described in paragraph (2) is subject to any applicable grounds of inadmissibility or deportability under section1 1182(a) and 1227(a) of this title, and the alien's removal or return shall be directed by the Attorney General in accordance with sections 1229a and 1231 of this title.

 (d) Asylum procedure

-The Attorney General shall establish a procedure for the consideration of asylum applications filed under subsection (a) of this section.
+The Attorney General shall establish a procedure for the consideration of asylum applications filed under subsection (a).
 The Attorney General may require applicants to submit fingerprints and a photograph at such time and in such manner to be determined by regulation by the Attorney General.

 An applicant for asylum is not entitled to employment authorization, but such authorization may be provided under regulation by the Attorney General.
 An applicant who is not otherwise eligible for employment authorization shall not be granted such authorization prior to 180 days after the date of filing of the application for asylum.